broken-helix/keep-it-tidy-london/README.md

 - Testing and results can be found [here](TESTING.md)
 - Manual tests were carried out throughout the process and documented in the user stories as tasks.
 - Different scenarios have been tested, such as trying to edit posts not created by the user, or creating duplicate event titles.
+- Responsiveness has been checked and adjusted in Chrome Dev Tools and the site has been viewed on mobiles and an mac without issues.

 <hr>